CodeForPhilly/clean-and-green-philly/docs/SETUP/FRONT_END.md

 Note: make sure to keep your fork up to date with the original repository by following the instructions [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo#keep-your-fork-synced).

+### Precommit hook

+We use a precommit hook to help with formatting and linting in our CI/CD pipeline.
+When setting up the repo, please first [make sure you have `pre-commit` installed](https://pre-commit.com/) using `pip` or another package manager.
+Once that's done, run `pre-commit install` in the root directory to set up the precommit hooks (configured in `.pre-commit-config.yaml`).

 ### Nextjs App

 Navigate to the root directory of the repository.
 Install dependencies by running `npm i`.
 Then, run the development server with `npm run dev`.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Congrats!
 You're all set up.